edespino/cloudberry-site/docs/sql-stmts/create-table.md

 You can specify the defaults for some of the table storage options with the server configuration parameter `gp_default_storage_options`.
 For information about setting default storage options, see [Notes](#notes).

-> **Note** Because Cloudberry Database does not permit autovacuuming user tables, it accepts, but does not apply, certain per-table parameter settings as noted below.
+> **Note** Because Apache Cloudberry does not permit autovacuuming user tables, it accepts, but does not apply, certain per-table parameter settings as noted below.

 The following table storage parameters are available: